 Argument Description -b or -batch Starts ACE in non-GUI mode, also known as Batch or Command-line mode.
 See also: the -script_file argument -lab_mode Starts ACE in (unlicensed) Lab Mode, with limited functionality.
-May be used in combination with ACE GUI mode, Command-line mode, and/or Batch mode.
-See the prior section in this chapter for more details about ACE Lab Mode. -log_file < path_to_log_file> Use this to override default ACE session logging behavior, which would otherwise default to creating a session log file at <user_home_dir>/.achronix/ace<datestamp><timestamp>.log.
+May be used in combination with ACE GUI mode, Command- line mode, and/or Batch mode.
+See the prior section in this chapter for more details about ACE Lab Mode.
+Use this to override default ACE session logging behavior, which would otherwise default to creating a session log file at <user_home_dir></user_home_dir> .achronix/ace datestamp>timestamp> .log.
 A session log file covers all ACE activity across all projects and implementations touched during the process lifetime of ACE.

 Keep in mind that the -log_file argument has no impact upon implementation log files; individual implementation log files are always created under each implementation directory whenever that implementation is being accessed.
-There is currently no way to override the path of the implementation log files.)</timestamp></datestamp></user_home_dir> -print_progress Enables verbose progress messages to be logged during execution of the Flow.
-Verbose progress logging is disabled by default. -project_file < path_to_acxprj_file> Only allowed when in ACE is started in GUI mode.
+There is currently no way to override the path of the implementation log files.
+Enables verbose progress messages to be logged during execution of the Flow.
+Verbose progress logging is disabled by default.
+Only allowed when in ACE is started in GUI mode.
 Allows pre-specifying which .acxprj file should be loaded by ACE at startup.
-This is similar to immediately calling the following ACE Tcl command at the Tcl command prompt after ACE has started: load_project <path_to_acxprj_file></path_to_acxprj_file> -script_file < path_to_script_file>[- script_args < string>] Only allowed when ACE is started in batch mode.
-ACE immediately executes the script contained in the script file.
-If the optional -script_args <string> is also used, then the arguments are passed to the script file when the script is executed.
-(1)</string> - snapshot_version < int > Allows specifying which version of Achronix Snapshot should be used during the ACE session.
+This is similar to immediately calling the following ACE Tcl command at the Tcl command prompt after ACE has started: load_project <path_to_acxprj_file></path_to_acxprj_file> An optional ACE_INIT_SCRIPT can be configured to load a user-defined Tcl script during ACE startup, prior to running any other Tcl commands or scripts.
+This option overrides the \$ACE_INIT_SCRIPT environment variable and any init script in the user home workspace directory.
+After the ACE session is initialized (and any ACE_INIT_SCRIPT is executed), ACE immediately executes the script contained in the script file.
+If the optional -script_args <string> is also used, then the arguments are passed to the script file when the script is executed.</string> Allows specifying which version of Achronix Snapshot should be used during the ACE session.
 Version 2 was used for AC22i devices.
-Version 3 is the modern version, used for all subsequent devices. -version Intended for use in ACE Batch mode.
+Version 3 is the modern version, used for all subsequent devices.
+Intended for use in ACE Batch mode.
 Requests that ACE report its version number and then immediately exit.
-(2) Example: Using the -version argument (in Linux) % ./ace -b -version ACE Achronix CAD Environment Version 8.8 Build xxxx Date 2022-xx- xx xx:xx (c) Copyright 2006-2022 Achronix Semiconductor Corp.
+Example: Using the -version argument (in Linux) % ./ace -b -version ACE Achronix CAD Environment Version 8.8 Build xxxx Date 2022-xx-xx xx:xx (c) Copyright 2006-2022 Achronix Semiconductor Corp.
 All rights reserved. %

-Argument Description able Notes that only surviv any logged res ript files in Microsoft Windows, starting ACE in batch mode with a script file opens a new console ves for the life of the script file, and then immediately closes.
-This typically makes it difficult to read sults which might have appeared in that console.
-For best results, be sure your script logs its output iew the session log file after script execution.
-See also: the -log_file argument.
-ACE startup in window for the window is only has no effect in GUI Mode.
-ACE always logs the version number to the Tcl Console immediately at all modes.
-As when using the -script_file argument in Windows, ACE starts a separate console session.
-Because ACE immediately exits after reporting/logging the version banner, this console visible for a fraction of a second.
-The requested version information can be found in the session so: -log_file argument.
+- 1. When using script files in Microsoft Windows, starting ACE in batch mode with a script file opens a new console that only survives for the life of the script file, and then immediately closes.
+This typically makes it difficult to read any logged results which might have appeared in that console.
+For best results, be sure your script logs its output to a file, or review the session log file after script execution.
+See also: the -log_file argument. - 2.
+This argument has no effect in GUI Mode.
+ACE always logs the version number to the Tcl Console immediately at ACE startup in all modes.
+As when using the -script_file argument in Windows, ACE starts a separate console window for the session.
+Because ACE immediately exits after reporting/logging the version banner, this console window is only visible for a fraction of a second.
+The requested version information can be found in the session log file.
+See also: -log_file argument.